The Grail Watch Series: The Paul Newman Daytonas

 Yet, just as the Submariner and Explorer had captured the collective imagination in the fifties, winning the brand a priceless association with the planet’s adventurers, the new decade saw them set out to bask in the reflected glory of the racetrack.

-In 1962, Rolex became the official timekeeper of two of the biggest events on the endurance motorsport calendar; the 24-hour races at Le Mans in France and Daytona in Florida.
+In 1962, Rolex became the official timekeeper of two of the biggest events on the endurance motorsport calendar.
+These two events were the 24-hour races at Le Mans in France and Daytona in Florida.

 Cosmograph Ref.
 6239